Vertical Farming Systems: Your 3 Biggest Questions Answered

 It's a rapidly growing trend in agriculture.
-Vertical farming is becoming something done at home and something that is done in companies around the United States.
+Vertical farming systems are becoming something done at home, in an apartment, in your backyard, on a rooftop, or even inside abandoned building.
+This is something that a lot of companies around the United States are looking at..

 Cropping up--no pun intended-- all across the country, new vertical farming companies have begun operations in states all across the country and becoming rapidly well known for their accomplishments.